PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Limitations of prefix-tuning in LLMs

 \section{Limitations of prefix-tuning in LLMs}

-In the previous section, we noted that PT is particularly effective when leveraging pretrained tasks.
-With the continual increase in the size and capability of large language models (LLMs), supported by an expanding pretraining corpus, one might anticipate a corresponding rise in the prominence and effectiveness of PT.
-However, contrary to expectations, the adoption of prefix-tuning has significantly declined in recent years, as evidenced by its sparse implementation on state-of-the-art models available in repositories such as Hugging Face.
+In the previous section, we note that PT is particularly effective when leveraging pretrained tasks.
+With the continual increase in the size and capability of large language models (LLMs), supported by an ever-expanding pretraining corpus, one might anticipate a corresponding rise in the prominence and effectiveness of PT.
+However, contrary to expectations, the adoption of Prefix-Tuning has significantly declined in recent years, as evidenced by its sparse implementation on state-of-the-art models available in repositories such as Hugging Face.
 This diminished popularity is primarily due to PT's underwhelming performance with larger and more complex models, which manifests in reduced accuracy and instability.
-As depicted in Figure~\ref{fig:prefix_vs_lora}, Prefix-Tuning consistently performs under compared to LoRA on three commonly used generative classification benchmarks, despite introducing a similar number of new parameters (see Section~\ref{sec:exp} for details).
-With the advent of LoRA, a Parameter-Efficient Fine-Tuning (PEFT) method that consistently outperforms Prefix-Tuning on established benchmarks—the overall relevance and applicability of Prefix-Tuning methods have been increasingly questioned.
+As depicted in Figure~\ref{fig:prefix_vs_lora}, Prefix-Tuning consistently underperforms compared to LoRA on three commonly used generative classification benchmarks, despite introducing a similar number of new parameters (see Section~\ref{sec:exp} for details).
+With LoRA and other PEFTs consistently outperforming Prefix-Tuning on established benchmarks, the overall relevance and applicability of Prefix-Tuning methods have been increasingly called into question.